mroswell/vip-embeddable-tool/README.md

 + `logo` - link to an alternative logo to display at the top of the tool
 + `smallLogo` - link to an alternative logo to display in the modal election information view

+### Colors
+You can also customize colors by passing an object to the `colors` key in the parameters of this form:
++ `text` - Main application text
++ `header` - Headers used for categorizing election result data
++ `selectedHeader` - Header currently selected by the user
++ `landscapeHeaderBackground` - Shown behind the headers in tablet/desktop view
++ `alertText` - Header for displaying alerts to the user

 # Setup Instructions

 1. `npm install -g gulp`